-C13.
-Application fee
+C13.Application fee

-✓ If your institution has waived its application fee for the Fall 2025 admission cycle please select no.
+√ If your institution has waived its app olication f ee for the F all 2026 admi ssion cyc le please sele ct no

-Does your institution have an application fee? \boxtimes Yes \square No
+Does your institution have an application fe ee? □ Yes □ No

-Amount of application fee: \$65
+Amount of application fee:

-Can it be waived for applicants with financial need? \boxtimes Yes \square No
+Can it be waived for applica ants with financi al need? [] Yes □ No

-If you have an application fee and an on-line application option, please indicate policy for students who apply on-line:
+If you have an application fee apply on-line: and an on-lin e applicat ion option, please indica te policy f or students w /ho

-Same Fee

-- □ Free - \Box Reduced
+□ Same Fee □ Free □ Reduced

-Can on-line application fee be waived for applicants with financial need?
-Yes 🗖 No
+Can on-line application fee be e waived for ap plicants v vith financia al need? □ Ye es □ No

 C14.
-Application closing date
+Application closing date :

-Does your institution have an application closing date?
-Yes 🗖 No
+Does your institution have a an application cl osing date ? 🗆 Yes 🗆 N lo

-Application Closing Date Date
+Month Day

-Application closing date (fall) January 5
+Application cle osing date (fall) WOTH Day

 Priority Date

 C15.
-Are first-time, first-year students accepted for terms other than the fall? 🗖 Yes  No
+Are first-time, first-year etudonte accor oted for to rme other t han the fall?
+I 0

+ies □ iv O

-C16.
-Notification to applicants of admission decision sent (fill in one only)
+C16.Notification to applicants s of admission ne only)

-- On a rolling basis beginning (date): Click or tap here to enter text. - □ By (date): Click or tap here to enter text. - ⊠ Other: mid-March
+□ On a rolling basis beg□ By (date):□ Other: nning (date): Month Day

 C17.
-Reply policy for admitted applicants (fill in one only)
+Reply policy for admitte d applicants (f ill in one or Month Day

-- □ Must reply by (date): Click or tap here to enter text. - \Box No set date

-Must reply by May 1st or within 1 week if notified thereafter
+☐ Must reply by (date): ☐ No set date ☐ Must reply by May 1st ☐ Other: or within eks if notified I thereafter

-\Box Other: Click or tap here to enter text.
+5 W 6 L Month Day

-Deadline for housing deposit (MMDD): N/A Amount of housing deposit: Click or tap here to enter text.
+Deadline for housing depos it:

+Amount of housing deposit:

 Refundable if student does not enroll?

-- \Box Yes, in full

-- \Box Yes, in part
+□ Yes, in full □ Yes, in part □ No

-- \Box No

 C18.
-Deferred admission: Does your institution allow students to postpone enrollment after admission?

-Yes 🗖 No

-If yes, maximum period of postponement: 12 months (one year)

-C19.
-Early admission of high school students: Does your institution allow high school students to enroll as full-time, first-time, first-year students one year or more before high school graduation?
+Deferred admission: Does your institution allow students to postpone enrollment after admission? □ Yes □ No If yes, maximum period of postponement: C19.
+Early admission of high school students: Does your institution allow high school students to enroll as full-time, first-time, first-year students one year or more before high school graduation? □ Yes □ No C20.

-🗆 Yes  No

-C20.
 Common Application: Question removed from CDS.
-(Initiated during 2006-2007 cycle)

-C21-C22: Early Decision and Early Action Plans

-C21.
-Early decision: Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year applicants for fall enrollment?
+(Initiated during 2006-2007 cycle) C21-C22: Early Decision and Early Action Plans C21.
+Early decision: Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year applicants for fall enrollment? □ Yes □ No If "yes," please complete the following: Month Day First or only early decision plan closing date: First or only early decision plan notification date: Other early decision plan closing date: Other early decision plan notification date: For the Fall 2024 entering class: Number of early decision applications received by your institution: Number of applicants admitted under early decision plan: Please provide significant details about your early decision plan: C22.
+Early action: Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college? □ Yes □ No If "yes," please complete the following: Month Day Early action closing date: Early action notification date: Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans? □ Yes □ No

-Yes 🗆 No

-If "yes," please complete the following:

-First or only early decision plan closing date: November 15 First or only early decision plan notification date: mid-December

-Other early decision plan closing date: January 5 Other early decision plan notification date: early February

-For the Fall 2023 entering class:

-Number of early decision applications received by your institution: 1,572 Number of applicants admitted under early decision plan: 276

-Please provide significant details about your early decision plan:

-Applicants must state in writing that they wish to be considered for Early Decision and that they will enroll if admitted.
-Students who are admitted Early Decision and have financial need are notified of the amount of their awards soon after they receive their Early Decision acceptance.

-C22.
-Early action: Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college?

-If "yes," please complete the following:

-Early action closing date: Click or tap here to enter text.
-Early action notification date: Click or tap here to enter text.

-Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans?